 Routine surgical procedures are scheduled at our veterinary clinic in Yakima during business hours – Monday-Friday.

-Laboratory - Many of our services are offered in-house by our veterinary staff to provide results while you wait.
-We offer in-house complete blood count, comprehensive blood chemistries, blood thyroid and phenobarbital levels as well as in-clinic snap tests that provide rapid results for feline leukemia, FIV, and heartworm.
-Other in-house diagnostic tests include fecal analysis, cytology, urinalysis, parasite testing and radiography.
-We also provide our clients with access to specialists in radiology, ultrasound, cardiology, surgery, oncology, internal medicine and more either through other local hospitals or specialist facilities.
+Laboratory – Many of our services are offered in-house by our veterinary staff to provide results while you wait.
+Some of which include: Complete blood count, comprehensive blood chemistries, coagulation times and thyroid levels,.
+In-clinic SNAP tests that provide rapid results for feline leukemia, FIV, heartworm, pancreatitis, and parvovirus testing.
+Other in-house diagnostic tests include: cytology, urinalysis, and parasite testing.

 Routine Preventative Pet Health Care

-Puppy and Kitten Exams - To help the newest member of your family grow up happy and healthy, your puppy or kitten is examined every 3-4 weeks to develop an appropriate vaccination schedule.
-Our youngest patients need boosters of the FVRCP or DHPP vaccine every 3-4 weeks until they are over 16-18 weeks and the Rabies vaccine at 16 weeks.
+Puppy and Kitten Exams – To help the newest member of your family grow up happy and healthy, your puppy or kitten is examined every 3-4 weeks to develop an appropriate vaccination schedule.
+Our youngest patients need booster vaccines every 3-4 weeks until they are over 16-18 weeks.
+The Rabies vaccine is given at 16 weeks.
 We recommend at least 2 doses of a de-wormer and a follow-up fecal exam to protect from internal parasites.
-In puppy and kitten visits, nutrition, behavior and house-training topics are discussed so your pet will remain a loved member of your family for years to come.
+Nutrition, behavior and house-training topics are also discussed so your pet will remain a loved member of your family for years to come.

 Annual Wellness Exams